APPENDIX 3 EQUIVALISED DISPOSABLE HOUSEHOLD INCOME

 Individuals with higher incomes will normally be expected to pay higher income tax than individuals with lower incomes, but this relationship is not as strong for households.
 A household with relatively high income may comprise only one individual with high income or it may include a number of individuals with relatively low income.
 The disposable income in the first situation will be lower than that in the second situation, and will result in a reranking of the households in the formation of percentiles.
 Therefore a household may fall into a different percentile in an analysis of disposable income compared to an analysis of gross income.

 As would be expected, the difference between disposable income and gross income increases as income levels increase.
 At the upper boundary of the tenth percentile (P10), there is little difference, that is, the income tax to be paid by households with the lowest levels of gross income is negligible.
-In contrast, there is a $706 per week difference between the P90 value for gross household income and the P90 value for disposable household income.
+In contrast, there is more than $550 per week difference between the P90 value for gross household income and the P90 value for disposable household income.

 Disposable income relates to the household as a whole and the percentiles and means are calculated with respect to the numbers of households concerned.
 These are referred to as household weighted estimates.
 Equivalised disposable household income can also be household weighted (see the fourth column in the table), but since it can be viewed as a measure of the economic resources available to each individual in a household, income measures for equivalised estimates are generally based on numbers of people rather than numbers of households (see the fifth column in the table).
 This is referred to as person weighting and ensures that people in large households are given as much weight in the distribution as people in small households.
 While the ranking underlying the formation of percentiles is the same for the household and person weighted estimates, the boundaries between the percentiles differ because household weighted percentile boundaries create subgroups with equal numbers of households while person weighted percentile boundaries create subgroups with equal numbers of persons.
 The extent to which the boundaries differ reflects the extent to which the average household size differs between percentiles.

-For lone person households, the two measures of equivalised disposable income and the disposable income are the same ($747).
+For lone person households, the two measures of equivalised disposable income are the same as each other ($535) and are just a little higher than disposable income ($532).
 Equivalised disposable income for lone person households is approximately the same as disposable income, because the equivalising factor for such households is 1.0.
+The reason for the slight difference between them is that some households have negative disposable income and their values are reset to zero before equivalising is carried out.

 For all other types of household composition, equivalised disposable income is lower than disposable income, since income is adjusted to reflect household size and composition.
 Mean equivalised disposable income for couple only households is the same for both the household weighted and the person weighted measures since there are always two and only two persons in such households.
 For most other multi-person households, person weighted mean income is lower than the household weighted mean.
 This implies that, within each type, larger households tend to have lower equivalised household income.